arru/pypegs/readme.md

 PEGS party shades utilities
 ===========================

 Open source, platform agnostic utilites for the flashy PEGS LED sunglasses made by Infinite Reach (www.infinitereachsc.com).
+Finally a way to upload animations without a Windows computer, and designing animations using any GIF-outputting software of your choice!

 This software was designed without consent from Infinite Reach, to move forward when the promised open-sourcing of their OEM software never materialized.
 IRSC, if you are reading this, do I have questions for you!
 Anyone else using this, I would love some feedback of your success or problems - and be aware that it's a sketchy piece of software since it was all designed from reverse engineering USB traffic with barely any specification.

-__Please be aware that you are using this at your own risk.
+__Please be aware that you are using this software at your own risk.
 There are possibilities of irreversibly damaging PEGS hardware from the use of this software.__

 ### Parts
 1. `pypegs` module that handles conversion of animation data and communication with PEGS